How to Cope with the Loss of A Dog

 Did you know daily prayer and meditation can help you feel better?
 It can feel upsetting and painful that the outside world doesn’t take the time to slow down.
 Choosing a calming practice like meditation and prayer can help you clear your mind.

-Many friends and family around you will have their own opinions on pets going to heaven and thoughts of an afterlife.
+Many friends and family around you will share their own personal opinions on pets going to heaven and thoughts of an afterlife.
 What matters most during these times is for you to find answers that are right for you and your personal beliefs.

 I do believe in God.
 I strongly believe that my dog, Reno, is in heaven and is waiting for me.
 Knowing that I will see him again is a special feeling.
 So, I better make sure I am on my way there too.
-Your dog will be waiting to see you again too.
+I believe that your dog will be waiting to see you again too.

-What techniques helped you cope through the loss of your dog?
+What has helped you cope with the loss of your dog?

 Leave a comment below and share your story.